999SH/Simple-todo-list/README.md

 ./server contains all the files and instructions for the back-end

 ./client contains all the files and instructions for the front-end

+Entire app should work by running:

+docker-compose up --build

+and connecting to localhost:3000